Academic dishonesty includes, but is not limited to, the following:

 The technical and formal rules of evidence applicable in a court of law are not applicable at Academic Integrity Hearings, and the Committee may review all relevant and reliable information that will contribute to an informed final decision.
 The Committee shall only consider information relevant to the current alleged misconduct.

 Information regarding a student’s formerly alleged or documented academic misconduct cannot aid in determining whether or not the student is responsible for violating academic integrity in the current case.
 However, such history may be introduced during the sanctioning phase of the case under review.
 At the conclusion of the hearings, the

 Committee will meet privately to deliberate the case.
 All Hearings and Committee meetings shall be confidential.

 The Committee will provide the student, instructor*, the department chair, Academic Integrity Office and the school/college dean, with a written statement of findings and any sanctions assigned within 10 academic days** of the final meeting of the committee.

-*Academic days are defined as weekdays, when classes are in session, not including the summer or winter sessions as defined by the University Academic Calendar.
+** Academic days are defined as weekdays, when classes are in session, not including the summer or winter sessions as defined by the University Academic Calendar.
+Days in the final exam period and reading days are not considered academic days.
 With the agreement of all principals and the Academic Integrity Office, proceedings may continue during non-academic days.